Not a bad result after a decidedly underwhelming start to the day.

 Hardly had I reached a picnic table on the Esplanade, catching my breath for a sec, before two friendly tradies asked me if they could share the bench to have their lunch, which for both gents comprised of a pizza each.

 “You’re sure you asked for medium?’
 “Yeah, Bro ..”
 “Hmm .. looks more a like a small to me Bro.”

 Then apropos of nothing, one of them turned to me saying, “Hey mate, would you like a slice?”

-Moments later, I sat munching on two generous slices of tasty pizza, overlooking a cool and calm panorama – reminded once more of exactly why I love this strange magnificent country so very much.
+Moments later, I sat munching on two generous slices of tasty pizza, overlooking a cool and calm panorama – reminding once more of exactly why I love this strange and magnificent country so very much.

 Just wish She didn’t have to play so bloody hard to get …